March 1995 Ulster Unionist Party leadership election: Candidates

 It was widely speculated that Ulster Unionist MP David Trimble was one of those behind Reynolds's candidature, although Trimble, his aides and Reynolds' supporters all denied this at the time and subsequently.

 Results

 Whilst Molyneaux won by a massive margin, the number of delegates who did not vote for him was seen as a substantial number.
 Two days later independent North Down MP, Sir James Kilfedder died in London and that the subsequent by-election was not won by the UUP was seen as further evidence of Molyneaux's failings as leader after 15 years.
 Molyneaux resigned on 28 August and was replaced in September.
-Reynolds was later elected to Belfast City Council as a member of the DUP.
+Reynolds was later co-opted onto Belfast City Council as a member of the DUP and served as the DUP’s director of policy and as a special advisor to First Minister Arlene Foster.